 I know a lot of readers enjoy stories with a strong female lead.
 Some of the best books, TV shows, and movies have a brave female character who saves herself in the end – or even helps save the world.
 However, there are some female characters that get slammed for being too independent and self-centered – some of my own female characters included.
 What seems to concern some people about an individualistic woman is that it’s idealizing someone for not needing other people.
-In the end, a lot of people still want a woman character to fall in love, find a man, nurture others, become a mother, blend in with the crowd, etc. It’s almost as though people can handle a “strong woman” as long as she isn’t too individualistic or too self-focused.
+In the end, a lot of people still want a woman character to fall in love, find a man, nurture others, become a mother, blend in with the crowd, etc. It’s almost as though people can handle a “strong woman” as long as she isn’t too individualistic.

-I will talk a little bit about my own character who got some flack for being selfish, ironically in a Western novel about a female outlaw.
+I will talk about my own character who got some flack for being selfish, ironically in a Western novel about a female outlaw.
 I feel like people should know what they’re getting into when they read a story about a woman who steals and kills to survive in the Wild West (It’s freaky this needs to be said.
 Do people question male outlaws in Westerns?).
 It’s not a book showing how you should behave – it’s a portrait of a female outlaw and how she might have lived back then.
 I tried to make it as realistic as possible.
 This character whom some criticized for being “self absorbed” is named Mary.
 Fed up with the saloon life, she decides to set out on her own and she meets a lot of characters who have bad intentions.
 A woman traveling alone needs to be guarded and if she isn’t, bad things can and do happen.
 Mary knows this.
 She’s understandably guarded – anyone would be in her position.

 The two critiques I got for Mary were as follows: “I have to say your protagonist is a bit self-absorbed” and “Perhaps it’s because I lack a second X chromosome, but I found it difficult to relate to the MC.
 She was not a sympathetic character, even as an anti-hero.
 I found her to be more pitiable ….
 I found her to be quick to act, usually lethally, and slow to reflect on the poor choices she continued to make.
 Her regret over hurting others seemed shallow because it felt like (for her) the ends justified her means.
 Overall, I found myself rooting for the other characters more than Mary.”
 I don’t think these things would have been said if it were a story about a male outlaw.
 I believe it wasn’t about her being evil or reckless, again, because it’s clearly a Western novel about a female bandit – it was about the self-confidence she possessed.